 A "broker non-vote" occurs when a broker expressly instructs on a proxy card that it is not voting on a matter, whether routine or non-routine.
 Under the rules that govern brokers who have record ownership of shares that are held in street name for their clients who are the beneficial owners of the shares, brokers have the discretion to vote such shares on routine matters, which includes ratifying the appointment of an independent registered public accounting firm but does not include the election of directors, and the non-binding vote on executive compensation.
 Therefore, if you do not otherwise instruct your broker, the broker may turn in a proxy card voting your shares "FOR" ratification of Ernst & Young LLP as the Independent Registered Public Accounting Firm.
-However, if you do not instruct your broker how to vote with respect to the election of directors, the non-binding vote on executive compensation and the adoption of the 2004 Equity Incentive Plan (as amended), your broker may not vote with respect to such proposal and your shares will not be counted as voting in favor of these matters.
+However, if you do not instruct your broker how to vote with respect to the election of directors, the approval of the amended and restated 2004 Equity Incentive Plan and the non-binding vote on executive compensation your broker may not vote with respect to such proposal and your shares will not be counted as voting in favor of these matters.